pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 So it's **not being meant to do computation intensive things**.
 This is what you always do outside.

+---

+## slide: "Smart Contracts Ecosystem - from ledgers to globally distributed computing" (Part 2)

 Okay so, but you really get **a new ecosystem with autonomous transactions**.
 And that is really the **basis for IoT solutions**.
-You have internet things.
+You have internet of things.
 You have things that do something.
 And then they execute something.
 Just as a hint, you can exercise some of these kind of use cases.

-But let's say we have an automatic vacuum cleaner.
+But let's say we have an **automatic vacuum cleaner**.
-The automatic vacuum cleaner could somehow charge you for cleaning your floor.
+The automatic vacuum cleaner could somehow **charge you for cleaning** your floor.
 It's cleaning the floor.
 And then it's reporting to the blockchain.
 Hey I cleaned 21 square meters.